gtlsgamr/htxyz/index.md

 I find interesting, amusing, helpful or worth sharing.
 I am a software enthusiast who spends *a lot* of his time on a computer.
 I write software from time to time.
 It may or may not be your definition of "free" but yes most of the time it is GPL licensed.
-I write TV show reviews for old Indian TV shows from time to time.
+I write reviews for old Indian TV shows from time to time.
 Currently I am working on Mahabharat(1988).
 This website is generated using a [script](https://github.com/gtlsgamr/htxyz) that generates static html pages from markdown files.